 Thus, a key aspect of INTPs’ readiness to act involves finding a content niche that will prove interesting and meaningful over the long haul.
 And because this requires a convergent decision, INTPs can be reluctant to commit until they are confident that something has consistently captured their interest over time.
 This sense of knowing relies on recurrent life experience, as well as its recall, which is mediated by their tertiary Introverted Sensing (Si) function.
 Whereas INTJs are apt to find ideational conviction sooner with the help of Ni, INTPs must be willing to explore and experiment (Ti-Ne) long enough for consistent and convincing Si patterns to emerge.

-Learn more about INTPs and INTJs in our books, including the bestselling INTP book worldwide:
+Learn More about INTPs and INTJs in Our eBooks:

 Unsure if You’re an INTJ or INTP?